 Here are a few things on my Christmas Wish List this year:

 That’s about it!
 Of course, that’s just a general overview.
-I really like presents so I will take anything I get!!
-Speaking of presents, I have one here on the blog.
-I’ve created this Christmas Wish List free printable.
-It’s yours to print whenever you want!
-Then tell me, what’s on your Christmas Wish List?
+I really like presents so I will appreciate anything I get!!
+Speaking of presents, I have one here on the blog–this free Christmas Wish List printable that’s just for you to print whenever you want!

 So what’s going on your Grownup Christmas Wish List?!?